albfan/bash-ini-parser/README.md

 ### Debugging

 declare `BASH_INI_PARSER_DEBUG` and parse will output the ini file processing

+### Hacking zone

+bash-ini-parser is based on bash env vars, which do not support all valid characters for ini files.
+You can define a function to replace dangling characters, See [t0005-invalid-chars.sh](https://github.com/albfan/bash-ini-parser/blob/master/t/t0005-invalid-chars.sh)
 ### Drawbacks

 This is more a hack than a reliable parser, so keep in mind things like